rkluger68/cpycourse/docs/training/tutorial/tutorial.md

--q     : don't print version and copyright messages on interactive startup -s     : don't add user site directory to sys.path; also PYTHONNOUSERSITE -S     : don't imply 'import site' on initialization -u     : force the binary I/O layers of stdout and stderr to be unbuffered;
+-q     : don't print version and copyright messages on interactive startup -s     : don't add user site directory to sys.path; also PYTHONNOUSERSITE -S     : don't imply 'import site' on initialization -u     : force the stdout and stderr streams to be unbuffered;
-         stdin is always buffered; text I/O layer will be line-buffered;
-         also PYTHONUNBUFFERED=x
--v     : verbose (trace import statements); also PYTHONVERBOSE=x
-         can be supplied multiple times to increase verbosity -V     : print the Python version number and exit (also --version)
+         this option has no effect on stdin; also PYTHONUNBUFFERED=x -v     : verbose (trace import statements); also PYTHONVERBOSE=x can be supplied multiple times to increase verbosity -V     : print the Python version number and exit (also --version)